rejnac/Ogotera-kwa-Nyasae-Ekegusii-Database/README.md

 # SDA Songs Databases

-This Repo contains databases of all SDA Songs in multiple languages.
+The Repo contains databases of all SDA Songs in multiple languages.

-Noted: The shared files were prepared on Videopsalm presentation software and exported in .vpc format.
+Note: The shared files were prepared on Videopsalm presentation software and exported in .vpc format.

-To access DB in JSON format, simply extract the .VPC files using standard archive applications such as Winrar and zip.
+To access the database in JSON format, simply extract the shared .VPC files using standard archive applications such as Winrar.

-List of includes songs;
+# List of includes songs;

 [1].
 SDAH Hymnal